cosmosio/get-closest/README.md

 tools.greaterNumber(1, items); // 1, as items[1] === 10
 ```

 If there's an exact match, it's returned.
-The last exact match will be returned too, to be consistent .closest.
+The last exact match will be returned too, to be consistent .number.

 ```js
 getCloset.greaterNumber(0, items); // 0, as items[0] === 0 is an exact match.